Notions of Anonymity, Fairness and Symmetry for Finite Strategic-Form Games: Introduction

-Under the theme of anonymity rather than fairness, \citet{brandt2009symmetries} examined label-dependent classifications where players do not distinguish between their opponents.
+Under the theme of anonymity rather than symmetry, Brandt et al. \cite{brandt2009symmetries} and Tohm\'e et al. \cite{tohme2019structural} examined label-dependent notions such as where players are indifferent between who plays which strategy, and where players do not distinguish between their opponents.

-\citet{NashNCG}, \citet{peleg1999canonical, sudholter2000canonical}, and \citet{NoahXE} have examined classifications of symmetry which may not be captured inside our label-dependent framework.
-In order to discuss such classifications we will need to make a detour to examine morphisms between games, the complexity of which has been investigated by \citet{IsoComplexity}.
+A number of people have examined notions of symmetry which may not be captured inside our label-dependent framework, see for example Nash \cite{NashNCG}, Shapley \cite{shapley1960symmetric}, Peleg et al. \cite{peleg1999canonical}, Sudh\"{o}lter et al. \cite{sudholter2000canonical} and Stein \cite{NoahXE}.
+In order to discuss and analyse such notions we will need to make a detour to examine morphisms between games, the complexity of which has been investigated by Gabarr\'{o} et al. \cite{IsoComplexity}.
 Inside what will later be referred to as our label-independent framework game automorphisms act on strategy profiles, which also allows players to have distinct strategy labels.

-We begin in Section 2 by reviewing numerous mathematical concepts that will play an important role throughout our analysis.
-In Section 3 we survey various label-dependent classifications of anonymity and fairness.
+We begin in Section \ref{sec:background} by reviewing several mathematical concepts that will play an important role throughout our analysis.
+In Section \ref{sec:labdepnotions} we survey various label-dependent notions of anonymity, symmetry and fairness.

-In Section 4 we review game morphisms while showing that game bijections and game isomorphisms form groupoids, which appears to be missing from relevant literature, and introduce matchings as a convenient characterisation of strategy triviality.
+In Section \ref{sec:morphisms} we review game morphisms while showing that game bijections and game isomorphisms form groupoids, which appears to be missing from relevant literature, and introduce matchings as a convenient characterisation of strategy triviality.

-Finally, in Section 5 we survey various label-independent classifications of fairness, discuss how to classify a given game, and outline how to construct and partially order parameterised symmetric games with numerous examples that range over various classes.
+Finally, in Section \ref{sec:labindnotions} we survey various label-independent notions of symmetry, discuss how to classify a given game, and outline how to construct and partially order parameterised symmetric games with examples that range over various classes.